Oleg Taktarov: Acting career

-After temporarily retiring from mixed martial arts, Taktarov focused on his acting career and starred in the movies Air Force One, Righteous Kill, Bad Boys II, National Treasure, 15 Minutes, 44 Minutes: The North Hollywood Shoot-Out and the 2002 version of Rollerball.
-He also appeared in the first episode of season 3 of Alias entitled The Two and in the NCIS season 5 finale Judgement Day.
+After temporarily retiring from mixed martial arts, Taktarov focused on his acting career and starred in the movies Air Force One, Righteous Kill, Bad Boys II, National Treasure, Dead Trigger, 15 Minutes, 44 Minutes: The North Hollywood Shoot-Out and the 2002 version of Rollerball.
+He also appeared in the first episode of season 3 of Alias entitled The Two and in the NCIS season 5 finale Judgment Day.
 He has also appeared in a few Russian productions, and was cast in a few releases from 2007, such as We Own the Night.
 Taktarov also released several instructional Sambo videos and has made an instructional video with Vladimir Vasiliev entitled Russian Mega Fighting.
 Taktarov more recently starred in Den of Thieves (as Alexi), Robert Rodriguez's franchise sequel, Predators, directed by Nimród Antal.

 He is a leading actor in the Russian television series Ex-Wife.

 In 2022, he played The Man from Moscow in the film The Man from Toronto.